tanmaypardeshi/tanmaypardeshi/README.md

 I have worked as a Software Developer at Avaya, Pune.
 I have graduated from Pune Institute of Computer Technology in 2022 and I have an undergraduate degree in Information Technology.

 I have profound interest in  Computers and Computer Engineering.
-My core domains involve Software and Web Development, Cloud Computing, Devops.
+My core domains involve Software and Web Development, Cloud Computing and Devops.
 I am passionate about engineering robust, efficient and scalable solutions to real world problems using technology.

 <hr>